open-telemetry/opentelemetry-specification/specification/resource/semantic_conventions/engine.md

 ## Java Engines:

 Java engines are often but not always packaged as application servers.
-For Java application servers supporting Servlet API the required information can be captured by invoking ServletContext.getServerInfo() during runtime and parsing the result.
+For Java application servers supporting Servlet API the required information MAY be captured by invoking `ServletContext.getServerInfo()` during runtime and parsing the result.

-Java engines SHOULD use the following for engine.name attribute If none of the listed values apply, custom value MAY be used:
+Java engines SHOULD use the following for `engine.name` attribute.
+If none of the listed values apply, custom value MAY be used:

 | Name | `engine.name` |
 |---|---|